-Project Director of the Norwegian Board of Technology (NBT), Norway
+Project lead, Norwegian Board of Technology (NBT), Norway

 A look at challenges associated with the changing nature of work and what this may mean for enabling sustainable work

 Professor and Chair of Industrial/Organisational Psychology at the University of the Witwatersrand, South Africa.